lf1-io/padl/docs/sources/README.rst.txt

 Project Structure
 -----------------

-TADL's chief abstraction is ``td.transforms.Transform``.
+PADL's chief abstraction is ``td.transforms.Transform``.
 This is an abstraction which includes all elements of a typical deep learning workflow in ``pytorch``\ :

 * preprocessing